ricardobusta/recipes/_recipes/en/milk-pudding.md

 ### Assemble

 Add the liquid caramel to the cake mold, and wait for it to harden.
 Once it's not liquid enough, pour the flan mix.
 Bake in the oven at around 180C for 30~45 minutes.
+You might need to put the mold inside a bigger container filled with water for better results.

 You know it's ready by poking it with a fork.
+Should still be soft, but the fork should be mostly clean.

 Let it cool, and you can un-mold it into a plate for serving.
+If the caramel is solidified, you might dip it into warm water to melt it a bit.